NEXTDC adds 9MW customer contracts at new Sydney data centre

 “This is all part of NEXTDC’s digital infrastructure business model, which continues to build long term value through contracted capacity and tangible asset backing.”

-In terms of the S2 facility, NEXTDC claims it is planned to be third Tier IV data centre constructed in the Australian market and the first Tier IV data centre in Sydney.
+In terms of the S2 facility, NEXTDC claims it is planned to be third Tier IV data center constructed in the Australian market and the first Tier IV data center in Sydney.
 The facility is also scheduled to take on the Tier IV GOLD operational sustainability certification that NEXTDC’s Brisbane B2 facility has achieved.

-S2 is the company’s first hyperscale high-rise data centre and will feature independent benchmarking of cooling efficiency with a full year target PUE of 1.29 and a seasonal best target of 1.15.
+S2 is the company’s first hyperscale high-rise data center and will feature independent benchmarking of cooling efficiency with a full year target PUE of 1.29 and a seasonal best target of 1.15.

 In terms of technology, NEXTDC asserts the facility will be equipped with next-generation biometric technology with 24/7 security and around the clock onsite technical capabilities.

 Continuing the rise of modular facilities, more than 75 percent of NEXTDC’s S2 facility has been manufactured and tested off-site to minimise deployment and commissioning times.